OuestFrance-Multimedia/Google-Search-Console-Archive/README.md

 ## Description ##

-Search Console Archive store your [Google Search Console](https://www.google.com/webmasters) (Webmaster Tools) data to exceed the 90 days history and add a lot of analysis and search tools.
+Search Console Archive store your [Google Search Console](https://www.google.com/webmasters) (Webmaster Tools) data to exceed the 90 days history and add a lot of analysis and search tools..

 - Unlimited history
 - Up to 5000 records each day